Olanzapine (By mouth)

 Tablet, Dissolving Tablet

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Keep the disintegrating tablet in the original package until you are ready to take it.
+Keep the disintegrating tablet in the original package until you are ready to use it.

 Drugs and Foods to Avoid